opalapj/vcs-notes/git/notes/notes.md

     git fetch
     git fetch --all

+## Creating tracking branch for new remote branch

+E.g. there is new branch after fetch called `origin/dev`.

+    git switch -c <new-local-branch> <remote-reference>
+    git switch -c dev origin/dev

+Branch `dev` should be automatically set up to track `origin/dev`.

+Or there could be used `--track` option.
+The name of the new branch will be derived from the remote-tracking branch, by looking at the local part of the refspec configured for the corresponding remote.

+    git switch --track <remote-reference>
+    git switch --track origin/dev

 ## Pulling from a remote

 Automatically fetch and then `merge`/`rebase` that remote branch into your